-- □ Prohibit self-service buffet-style meals. - □ Prohibit sharing of food and drinks among students and/or staff. - Staff serving meals and students interacting with staff at mealtimes must wear face coverings (see section 1h of the Ready Schools, Safe Learners guidance).
+- ☐ Include meal services/nutrition staff in planning for school reentry. - ☑ Prohibit self-service buffet-style meals. - ☑ Prohibit sharing of food and drinks among students and/or staff. - At designated meal or snack times, students may remove their face coverings to eat or drink but must maintain six feet of physical distance from others, and must put face coverings back on after finishing the meal or snack. - Staff serving meals and students interacting with staff at mealtimes must wear face coverings (see section 1h of the Ready Schools, Safe Learners guidance).
 Staff must maintain 6 feet of physical distance to the greatest extent possible.
-If students are eating in a classroom, staff may supervise from the doorway of the classroom if feasible. - Students and staff must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol before meals and shall be encouraged to do so after. - Cleaning and sanitizing of meal touch-points and meal counting system between stable cohorts. - □ Adequate cleaning and disinfection of tables between meal periods. - Since staff must remove their face coverings during eating and drinking, limit the number of employees gathering in shared spaces.
+If students are eating in a classroom, staff may supervise from the doorway of the classroom if feasible. - Students and staff must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol before meals and shall be encouraged to do so after. - Appropriate daily cleaning of meal items (e.g., plates, utensils, transport items). - Cleaning and sanitizing of meal touch-points and meal counting system between stable cohorts. - Adequate cleaning and disinfection of tables between meal periods. - Since staff must remove their face coverings during eating and drinking, limit the number of employees gathering in shared spaces.
 Restrict use of shared spaces such as conference rooms and break rooms by limiting occupancy or staggering use.
 Consider staggering times for staff breaks, to prevent congregation in shared spaces.
 Always maintain at least six feet of physical distancing and establish a minimum of 35 square feet per person when determining room capacity.
 Calculate only with usable classroom space, understanding that desks and room set-up will require use of all space in the calculation.
 Wear face coverings except when eating or drinking and minimize time in spaces where face coverings are not consistently worn.